SharePoint/sp-dev-docs/docs/declarative-customization/site-design-trigger-flow-tutorial.md

 # Calling Microsoft Flow from a site script

 Site designs are a powerful extensibility mechanism for customizing - and standardizing - the look and feel of your site collections.
 One of the script actions - **triggerFlow** - can be used to call custom solutions to apply configurations we don't support natively.
+Flow can also be used for business automation - in this case, used with site designs to track the creation of sites!

 This article describes how to build a simple site directory using a site design and Microsoft Flow.
 Whenever a site is created using this site design, details of the site are captured and written to a list.